Bharath (actor): Career slump, struggle and resurgence (2014–present)

 He returned to Malayalam cinema in 2014 with Koothara.
 Thereafter, he played his 25th movie in Aindhaam Thalaimurai Sidha Vaidhiya Sigamani (2014).The next was action film Killadi (2015).
 The film was released to negative reviews.
 Bharath subsequently appeared as autistic youngster in a Malayalam project titled 1000 – Oru Note Paranja Katha (2015), which garnered poor reviews on release.
 Later in 2015 he appeared in another Malayalam movie Lord Livingstone 7000 Kandi (2015), which was an experimental movie.

 In 2017, he appeared in Ennodu Vilayadu and Kadugu directed by Vijay Milton was a solid comeback, but the film was an average hit.
 He has playing in the bilingual film Spyder starring Mahesh Babu directed by AR Murugadoss.
 Kadaisi Bench Karthi was released on 27 October and received negative reviews.
 It was a colossal flop.
 In 2019, Simba and Pottu was released.
 Kaalidas, which is directed by Sri Senthil, released in December 2019, featured Bharath as a cop for the first time in his career.
 The movie was a success for Bharath after a long time.
 The next is a Amazon Prime Video web series Time Enna Boss (2020).
 In 2021, Bharath plays as a cop in Hindi action movie Radhe with Salman Khan directed by Prabhu Deva.
 Bharath, who tasted success with a psychological thriller Kaalidas, also acted in another thriller Naduvan.
 He later starred in two Malayalam thriller movies: one with Dulquer Salmaan in Kurup and then another with the actors Lal and Ajmal Ameer in Kshanam.

 In 2022, Bharath was seen in the thriller Last 6 Hours was bilingual thriller which is made in Malayalam and Tamil simultaneously followed by Miral.
 In 2023, the streaming series Story of Things was released at SonyLIV.
 He next acts in the Telugu action thriller Hunt in pivotal role.
 The romantic thriller Love, marks Bharath's 50th film.
 It a remake of the 2020 Malayalam film of the same name.
 This was followed by the Malayalam investigation thriller Samara, which was released to mixed reviews.
+In 2024, the romantic drama Ippadiku Kadhal, the web series Thalaimai Seyalagam as well as the hyperlink thriller film, Once Upon a Time in Madras was released.
+In 2025, he was seen in the political drama Veera Vanakkam.
+Following the success of Bharath's 2019 film Kaalidas, the actor will now be starring in its sequel titled Kaalidas 2.
+The actor will be reuniting with director Sri Senthil, who had helmed the original film.
+The film was released on 3 April 2026.
+He has garnered positive reviews for its fast-paced screenplay and gripping narration.